jcordtz/load_script/README.md

 >[!Note]
 >If the scripts is run as a complete run the sources them selves are also deleted, hence will all objects connected to those be deleted.
->Even though they was not load in "one go"
+>Even though they was not loaded in "one go"